Local Age UK warns loneliness is increasing in Sussex, leading to distress, dementia and disease

 As well as causing distress and contributing to depression, loneliness has been linked to an increased risk of dementia, stroke and coronary artery disease*.

 A recent Sussex survey found it’s a growing problem in the area too, with levels of loneliness and social isolation rising by more than 5% in just 18 months**.
-This evidence tallies with the charity’s experience – Age UK WSBH is increasingly contacted by people looking for companionship, while its befriending service struggles to meet demand.
+This evidence tallies with the charity’s experience – Age UK WSBH is regularly contacted by people looking for companionship, while its befriending service struggles to meet demand.
+The charity received 2,457 referrals for older people experiencing loneliness and isolation last year.

 To help meet rising demand, Age UK WSBH has launched a fundraising campaign to ensure more local people can access support and companionship.
 Anyone who wants to donate can do so by visiting www.ageukwsbh.org.uk or by calling 0800 019 1310.